amaury-hanser/mjml-api-poc/README.md

 ## What's next ?
 - [ ] Add a script for watching twig files during development phase.
 - [ ] Adapt the api for a php server
+- [ ] Adapt a button to save the mail as an html file